GeniusesGroup/memar/Khayyam.md

 - **structure**: Khayyam allow developers to indicate encapsulation-pattern by use `st`.
     - structure indicate by `type {name} st {...}` that has some other types inside itself.
     - Inside a structure can omit `type` keyword in each line to indicate fields.
+    - Khayyam way only allow access to inner data types via methods(functions). there is no data fields to expose.

 - **Constant**: Khayyam allow developers to indicate constant by use `cn`.
 const, unlike other languages, is not very hard immutable data.
 Dev can change in runtime but unlike var, it will change binary code and don't need to get it by memory call.
 Compiler and runtime just let to change the value with the same memory size.